 Wentz would go on to arrange a meeting between himself and Panic!.
 Like some kind of pop-punk mafioso, Wentz would instruct the band (who were all underage— Pete Wentz was twenty-five at the time, while Ryan Ross was eighteen; Brendon Urie and Spencer Smith were both a year younger than Ross) to meet him at a casino hotel, where he was “with some hot girl, just chilling and looking awesome.”
-Then, they’d all go out for tacos, where Wentz would explain they were going to be signed to his record label.
-The rest is history— Pete Wentz would go on to describe Ryan Ross as “the most expensive thing he ever bought”—apart from a Chanel brooch he also purchased for Ross.
+Then, they’d all go out for tacos, where Wentz would explain they were going to be signed to his record label, and invite them to stay with him in LA while recording “Time to Dance.”
+The rest is history— Pete Wentz would go on to describe Ryan Ross as “one of the few individuals that makes my world go round” “the most expensive thing he ever bought”—apart from a Chanel brooch he also purchased for Ross.

 But maybe I’m wrong.
 Panic! drummer Spencer Smith said in 2020, “We put [our demos] on PureVolume, the SoundCloud of the era, and then we posted that link in Pete’s LiveJournal, hoping either fans would click on it or that he would ask us to go on tour.
 He actually listened to it and used AIM to reach out to Ryan.”
 Maybe that is true.
 I can’t prove it isn’t.
 Though partial archives of Wentz’s journal are viewable via the Wayback Machine, I was unable to access the comments section of any posts Wentz made in November of 2004, though he did post on November 26th, 2004.